Common signalling system

-As part of this overarching project, the EU has initiated the creation of six legally binding ERTMS corridors, and is now considering an EU-wide deployment plan.
-A European ERTMS Coordinator has also been appointed to ensure the successful deployment of the system.
+As part of this overarching project, the EU initiated the creation of six legally binding ERTMS corridors and executed an EU-wide deployment plan.
+A European ERTMS Coordinator was also appointed to ensure the successful deployment of the system.

+Approximately 50,000km of the lines and up to 30,000 trains in the region are planned to be equipped with ERTMS by 2030.
 ERTMS is fast gaining recognition as a global signalling standard.
-As of 2012, more than 62,000km of railway tracks and 7,500 vehicles are either already running or being equipped with ERTMS in 38 countries around the world.
+As of 2019, more than 105,185km of railway tracks and 13,219 vehicles across the world are equipped with ERTMS.

-Over 20 different national signalling and speed control systems exist in the European rail system today with each one incompatible to the other.
+More than 20 different national signalling and speed control systems exist in the European rail system, with each one incompatible with the other.
 It creates an obstacle to the free flow of rail traffic across Europe.

 Thalys high-speed train, which connects Paris, Brussels, Cologne and Amsterdam, is equipped with a minimum of seven different systems for its cross-border operation.
 The ongoing deployment of a single common system, such as the ERTMS, aims at removing this technical barrier to cross-border passenger and freight movement.